-Special Dietary Foods: These are foods whose composition is different from "normal" food.
+Special Dietary Foods: Special Dietary Foods are those whose composition is different from "normal" food.
 In practice, this involves calorie-modified foods, baby and infant foods, energy foods, special health foods including diabetic and weight control foods, vitamin and mineral supplements, medicinal herbs, and bottled water.
 As of August 16, 2018, the National Food Safety Authority is responsible for the registration and approval of all nutritional supplements and dietary foods.

-Under the new regulation, the registration of special dietary foods requires:
+Registration of special dietary foods require:

-• The registration, follow-up and submission of the scientific file shall be paper-based or via the NFSA website and e-mail.

-- The NFSA chairman decrees the documents required for registration. - The registration process may not exceed a 60-day term as of date of receipt of the required documents in full, and a 30-day term in case of registration by notification. - Special dietary foods license shall be valid for a five-year term as of the registration date, pending a license is issued and registration specifications are met. - Registration by notification will be permitted for special dietary foods already registered in the country of origin, provided the country has a food safety management system (FSMS) consistent with the system applied in Egypt, has a certificate of free sale, and submits all the documents required for registration. - In fulfilling the terms and specifications of registration, re-registration may be by notification. - NFSA will issue a list of special dietary foods, foods for special medical purposes (FSMP), and dietary supplements that are subject to registration under the present regulation. - The agency will produce a database of all registered manufacturers of special dietary food.
+- Follow-up and submission of the scientific file to be paper-based or submitted via the NFSA website and e-mail. - The NFSA chairman decrees the documents required for registration. - The registration process may not exceed a 60-day term as of date of receipt of the required documents in full, and a 30-day term in case of registration by notification. - Special dietary food license shall be valid for a five-year term as of the registration date, pending a license is issued and registration specifications are met. - Registration by notification will be permitted for special dietary foods already registered in the country of origin, provided the country has a food safety management system (FSMS) consistent with the system applied in Egypt, has a certificate of free sale, and submits all the documents required for registration. - In fulfilling the terms and specifications of registration, re-registration may be by notification. - NFSA will issue a list of special dietary foods, foods for special medical purposes (FSMP), and dietary supplements that are subject to registration under the present regulation. - The agency will produce a database of all registered manufacturers of special dietary food.